 You can do this by journaling your thoughts and feelings, by having a conversation with yourself or someone you trust and feel comfortable with or all of the above methods.

-Whatever or however you do it, what’s important is that you admit that you’re not happy, that you’re hurting.
+What method you choose is not so much the point, what’s important is that you admit that you’re not happy, that you’re hurting.
 This is the very starting point to recovery.

-Know that it’s ok to let it out…notice too, how you feel when you release it.
+Know that it's ok to let it out...notice too, how you feel when you acknowledge it.

 You want a better life right?
 And deep in your heart you know how you want your life to look.
 Part of the journey to recovery is focusing on WHERE you want to be and WHO you want to become.
 So in order to create your ultimate life, you need to start imagining it, with all the bells and whistles.
 This is where visualisation comes in to play.